This post may contain affiliate links. Read our disclosure policy here.

-Last time I made these I chopped up the last of the rotisserie chicken for the kids, Gabriel had his with leftover garlic shrimp from the night before, and Eric and I made our own huge tray with whatever else we could find!
+Last time I made this recipe, I shredded rotisserie chicken for the kids, my youngest had his with leftover garlic shrimp from the night before, and my husband and I made our own huge tray with whatever else we could find!

 Ingredients